kehantan/labbook/docs/cell_culture/cell_count.rst

 .. _cell count:

 Cell count
 ==========

-To get an estimation of how many cells are there in a culture flask.
+Cell counting is to get an estimation of how many cells are there in a culture flask, so we can know if we have enough cells for our experiments.

 **Requires**